chienfm/chienfm.github.io/about/index.md

 modified: 2016-02-01
 ---

-This page is in updating.
+This page is on updating.
 My domain [chienfm.com](https://chienfm.com) will be added later.

 HPSTR theme based.
 ## HPSTR Features: